-The Stark State Foundation is committed to providing resources to help Stark State College accomplish its mission of providing accessible, quality associate degree programs, training and lifelong education in a diverse and supportive learning environment.
+The Stark State College Foundation is committed to providing resources to help Stark State College accomplish its mission of providing accessible, quality associate degrees, certificates, training and lifelong education in a diverse and supportive learning environment.

 Stark State Foundation Board of Directors

-As a 501(c) 3 organization, the Stark State Foundation is managed by board of directors comprised of business and community leaders.
-They oversee the Foundation’s fund-raising and investment management to ensure that donors’ interests are always met.
-In addition, they ensure they work closely with the College president and vice president for advancement and external relations to ensure that the College has the resources it needs to accomplish its mission and serve students.
+As a 501(c)3 organization, the Stark State Foundation is managed by a board of directors comprised of business and community leaders who oversee the Foundation’s fund-raising and investment management to ensure that donors’ interests are always met.
+They work closely with the College President and Executive Director of Advancement and Stark State College Foundation to provide the resources that the College needs to accomplish its mission and serve students.
 Members of the Foundation Board are listed here.

-In reaching out to meet the varied needs of our student population, the Stark State Foundation encourages charitable giving by the private sector.
+All contributions to the Stark State College Foundation go directly to support student needs.
+In reaching out to meet the varied needs of our student population, the Stark State College Foundation encourages charitable giving by the private sector.
 Individuals, corporations, foundations and service organizations that choose to invest in the Foundation have a number of giving options:

-- Provide funds for scholarships that can be named for a business, foundation or individual
+- Provide funds for scholarships that can be named in recognition of a business, foundation or individual

-- Establish a memorial – a gift in honor or in memory of a friend or loved one
+- Establish a memorial gift to honor the memory of a friend or loved one

 - Donate special equipment to enhance student education in a particular degree program

-- Naming Stark State as a beneficiary in a will, trust, insurance policy or annuity
+- Name Stark State as a beneficiary in a will, trust, insurance policy or annuity

-Planned giving is one of a number of giving opportunities available.
-A planned gift provides donors with the immense personal satisfaction of making a substantial contribution toward the future of Stark State College, and provides financial and tax benefits.
-From the donor’s financial perspectives and estate planning, a planned or “deferred” gift is often the right gift or the best gift to make.
-Planned giving provides a number of benefits and opportunities to:
+Planned giving provides donors with the immense personal satisfaction of making a substantial contribution toward the future of Stark State College, while providing financial and tax benefits.
+From the donor’s financial and estate planning perspective, a planned or “deferred” gift is often the right gift or the best gift to make, with a number of benefits: